 Your physician must issue a release for you to return to volunteering regardless of whether an injury or illness is a result of volunteering.
-Contact your Volunteer Services Department to obtain the Position Description form prior to your doctor visit.
+Contact your Volunteer Services Department to obtain the Position Description form before your doctor's visit.
 Have your doctor review the volunteer service responsibilities listed on the Service Description Form.
 After your doctor has a good understanding of the physical requirements of the job, he/she can clear you to return to service.
 Any physical limitations you may have with your return to service must be listed with your doctor's clearance note.

-SERVICE ANIMAL POLICY
+SERVICE ANIMAL POLICY - HonorHealth Policy 11614864

-Service animals individually trained to perform tasks for people with disabilities, e.g., guiding people who are blind, alerting people who are deaf, pulling wheelchairs, alerting and protecting a person who is having a seizure, or performing other special tasks.
+A service animal is defined as a dog or miniature horse that is individually trained to do work or perform tasks for people with disabilities.
 Service animals are working animals.
-Service animals provide their handler with a disability with enhanced function ability and quality of life, allowing the person to remain integrated in their community in a dignified way.
+Service animals provide their handler with a disability with enhanced function ability and quality of life, allowing the person to remain integrated into their community in a dignified way.
 All healthcare workers and ancillary staff must understand and respect the rights of the person with disabilities accompanied by the service animal.
 The organization will accept the verbal reassurance of the person that he or she has a disability (and is protected by the ADA) and that the animal is a service animal.
 If you have any questions regarding the service animal policy, please contact Security on your campus or your Volunteer Office.